Aslan Karatsev is the latest qualifier to go from unknown to Grand Slam party crasher

 The lonely, best-of-three qualifying scrap between Karatsev and Nakashima took 2 hours 18 minutes.
 Each player got 173 points.
 Karatsev took the first set, 6-2.
 Nakashima took the second, 7-6 (7-4).
 Karatsev took the third, 6-2.
 It’s rough out there.

 Karatsev moved on — and on, and on.
-He lost no further sets in two qualifying matches, then tore through five main-draw foes, including ninth-ranked Diego Schwartzman, No. 19 Felix Auger-Aliassime and No. 21 Grigor Dimitrov.
+He lost no further sets in two qualifying matches, then tore through five main-draw foes, including eighth-seeded Diego Schwartzman, No. 20 Felix Auger Aliassime and No. 18 Grigor Dimitrov.
 He wiped out Schartzman in three 6-3 sets.
 He roared past young Auger-Aliassime after a two-set inconvenience.
 He beat an injured Dimitrov in four.
 He has played recent rounds with a blasting, gasping tennis, his confidence clearly soaring.

 He went all the way to outdo McEnroe, Giltinan, DeWulf and Voltchkov in one vein: He’s the first Open Era semifinalist in a Grand Slam main draw debut.